 This loose guide will produce two boules and assumes that the starter 1) exists and 2) is healthy and established.
 Currently that’s Beaker.
 Long live Beaker.
 RIP Oscar, Bert and Ernie*.

-2-3 days before baking: In a small bowl, mix 20g of starter with 20g of strong white bread flour and 20g of water (warm-ish water if it's winter).
+2-3 days before baking: Mix 20g of starter with 20g of strong white bread flour and 20g of water (warm-ish water if it's winter) in a small bowl.
 Pour into a narrow jar, mark the level with a rubber band and put the jar somewhere warm.
 If the starter hasn’t doubled after 12 hours (look for the tide mark), feed again and consider using some rye flour.

 The night before baking: Add 100g of strong white bread flour, 100ml of water and 1 tablespoon of starter to a large bowl.
 Mix well, cover with a tea towel and leave somewhere warm overnight (the airing cupboard during winter).
 This is the levain.

 Baking day: Start early and budget a minimum of 6 hours (although this is mostly hands off).
 The levain should look big and bubbly.
 If it hasn't expanded much, leave it somewhere warm for a few more hours.

 Add 700ml of tepid water to the levain and stir.
 Add 1kg of flour (700g strong white/300g strong wholemeal) and mix until there's no dry flour left.
 Leave for 30 minutes (this is the autolyse stage).